a-elfateh/GCP/docs/2- Storage & Databases/Cloud Storage.md

 gcloud storage buckets create gs://BucketName -l us-west1 --no-uniform-bucket-level-access --no-public-access-prevention
 ```

-2- Save your bucket name in a shell variable called "YOUR_BUCKET_NAME"
+2- Save your bucket name in a shell variable called "bucket"
 ```
-export bucket=YOUR_BUCKET_NAME
+export bucket=YOUR_BUCKET_NAM
 ```

 3- Create a sample file for the next storage operations